yuancx2025/love_calendar/README.md

 A real-time syncing calendar app for couples to track their special moments together.

-## ✨ Features

-- 📅 Beautiful calendar view with event tracking
-- 💝 Track anniversaries, dates, and special moments
-- 📸 Add photos to your memories
-- 🔄 Real-time sync across all devices
-- ☁️ Cloud backup with Firebase
-- 📱 Works on desktop, tablet, and mobile
-- 🎨 Gorgeous pink/purple romantic theme

----

 # 🚀 Quick Start - Download & Setup

 > **Note:** Each user creates their own Firebase project and gets their own unique URL.
 Your data is completely private and separate from other users.